MonmouthSchool/MonmouthSchool.github.io/programming.md

 ---
 layout: page
-title: Intro to Programming for Biologists
+title: Intro to Programming for Science Students
 redirect_from: /introduction-programming-and-database-management-biologists/
 ---

-Computers are increasingly essential to the study of all aspects of biology.
+Computers are increasingly essential to the study of all aspects of sciences.
 Basic computer programming is now required for everything from accessing and managing data, to statistical analysis, to simulation and numerical modeling.

-This course provides an introduction to programming targeted towards science students, taking a student-centered, active learning, approach to teaching this material.
+This course provides an introduction to programming targeted towards science students, taking a student-centered, active learning, approach.

 * [Schedule](/syllabus/programming-schedule)
 * [Assignments](/assignments)